Lakehouse Job History

 - Complex execution plan: The job may require a long time to optimize.
 Please be patient; it should not take more than 10 minutes under normal circumstances.

-- Compilation resources are fully occupied: If you submit a large number of SQLs at once, it may lead to insufficient compilation resources.
+- Compilation resources fully occupied: If you submit a large number of SQL statements at once, compilation resources may be insufficient.
 Please reduce the frequency of SQL submissions.
-If you have a large number of high-concurrency query requirements, please submit a ticket for assistance.
+If you have high-concurrency query requirements, please submit a ticket for assistance.

 Virtual Cluster Startup Phase

-Insufficient computing resources in the current cluster: You can filter and view the currently running jobs through the interface.
-A large number of running jobs may be causing resource waiting.
-You can expand resources or terminate large running jobs to free up resources.
+- Insufficient computing resources in the current cluster: You can filter and view currently running jobs through the interface.
+A large number of simultaneously running jobs may be causing resource contention.
+Consider scaling up resources, or terminating large running jobs to free up resources.

 Execution Phase

-Issue: Job status shows "Running".
-At this stage, you can click to view the execution status of each operator.
+Symptom: Job status shows “Running”.
+At this stage, you can click in to view the execution status of each operator.

 - Waiting for resources: The job may be waiting for resource allocation.
-Please check the resource usage.
-If necessary, please submit a ticket for assistance.
+Check resource usage and submit a ticket if needed.

-- Slow data reading speed: The job may be executing slowly due to slow data reading speed.
-Please check the data storage and reading strategy.
-If necessary, optimize the data storage structure or adjust the reading strategy.
+- Slow data reading: The job may be executing slowly due to slow data reads.
+Check the data storage and read strategy, and optimize the storage structure or adjust the read strategy if needed.

 Viewing Execution Plan and Operator Details

-During the execution phase, you can click on the executing operator to query specific steps and strategies.
-For example, moving the mouse over a specific operator can correspond to the specific operator executed in the SQL.
+During the execution phase, you can click on an executing operator to view the specific steps and strategy.
+For example, hovering the mouse over a specific operator highlights the corresponding operator in the SQL.
 This helps you identify which specific operator is causing the job to run slowly.